 The UK government's approach to reducing the deficit has been largely based on cuts to the welfare system and reductions in public spending.
 The majority of these cuts have heavily impacted upon women (UK wide).
-In 2010-2014, £14 billion was raised through changes to tax and benefits, almost 80% was taken from women.4 From 2015-2020, £24 billion of the £34 billion net extra money being raised from households will come from women.5
+In 2010-2014, £14 billion was raised

 Initially, perhaps due to the delay in implementing the Northern Ireland Welfare Reform Bill, the impact of the cuts was not as severe but people are feeling them now and, in particular, women are experiencing the severity of these.
-The new Conservative government's plans to save £4.4 billion by cutting Tax Credits is going to have a hugely disproportionate impact upon women as women are in receipt of 80% of tax credits.
-These changes include reducing the earning taper from £6420 to £3850 and increasing the taper rate from 41% to 48%.
-A report by the Social Security Agency shows that in Northern Ireland the reduction of the earning taper will impact on 121,000 households who will, on average, lose £918 per year (£17.60 weekly) from their household income.
+The new Conservative government's plans to save £4.4 billion by cutting Tax Credits is going to have a hugely disproportionate impact upon women as women are in receipt of 80% of tax credits.6 These changes include reducing the earning taper from £6420 to £3850 and increasing the taper rate from 41% to 48%.
+A report by the Social Security Agency shows that in Northern Ireland the reduction of the earning taper will impact on 121,000 households who will, on average, lose £918 per year (£17.60 weekly) from their household income.7